 Day 6: Full day tour to Arc-et-Senans and Arbois.

 Home of the Royal Saltworks, Arc-et-Senans was the brainchild of Parisian architect Claude-Nicolas Ledoux.
 Planned as a whole town, it was only the buildings used for salt production that were completed, leaving behind an excellent example of architecture built around a philosophy.
 Arbois, surrounded by row upon row of vines, is the Jura’s wine capital and the birthplace of Louis Pasteur.
 Sitting in the bottom of a valley the town is wonderfully picturesque; as well as strolling the pretty streets, a visit to the Louis Pasteur house and laboratory are a must.

 Day 7: Transfer back to Besançon station to catch the return TGV to Paris.
-At Paris, board the return Eurostar service to Ebbsfleet and St Pancras.
+At Paris, board the return Eurostar service to St Pancras.

 NB: Exact order of itinerary of this tour may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 35 passengers.